Causes Of Underarm Hyperpigmentation + 9 Ways To Lighten Underarms, From Derms

 Shaving with a dull razor is known to cause a plethora of problems, mainly because you're more likely to cut the skin and create a rash.
 This is because a dull razor will pull at the hairs and the skin.

+This is especially true for those with darker skin tones.
 Skin color can affect hyperpigmentation as a whole—underarms included.
 "The theory is that POC melanocytes are more sensitive, and therefore any type of injury can cause post-inflammatory hyperpigmentation," board-certified dermatologist Naana Boakye, M.D., MPH, tells mbg.

 Irritation under the arms can be caused by a few different factors.
 First up, we have tight clothing.
 If your shirt is rubbing back and forth on your underarm, you're more likely to experience a rash.